michaelcoe/openalex/readme.md

 - The output is in a csv file.
 ## Green, green, everywhere (greenworks.py)
 Where are your green OA works, which repository?
 Finsd the best OA location (as long as its a repository)

+## APC guesses (apcguesses.py)

+How much does OA cost?
+This script looks at an institution, and gets the _maximum_ cost for all the articles published.
+Just add the instituion's [ROR id](https://ror.org/)